Trent-Fellbootman/dev000/docs/developer-mindset/abstraction.md

 - Target of abstraction: The car.
 - Target audience: Factory workers.
-- What is this thing: A car is made of an engine, a fuel tank, a chasis and a bunch of other stuff.
+- What is this thing: A car is made of an engine, a fuel tank, a chassis and a bunch of other stuff.
 - Relevant information: Internal structures of a car.
 - Irrelevant information: How to drive a car.